spacetimeengineer/mupy/README.md

 ### Workspace
+A workspace is essentially a directory structure or enviornment to place hardware or assemblies objects into.
+It is a python class object and possees other unique properties and functions which make it behave as a sort of virtual workbench.

 ### Hardware
+Hardware objects are the primary mechanism for introducing system-codes into the scripting enviornment.

 ### Coordinates
+In an assembly generally speaking, there needs to exist initial and final coordinates in 3D space within a certain time quantum since the assembly will exist as a hirerarchical structure and will need to be organized down into multiple time domains.
+Keep in mind that multiple assemblies can exist in a single time quantum but not if they ever involve the same part.

 ### Assembly
+Contains similar properties as a Hardware object except that it's primary purpose is to include Hardware objects and other assebly object into itself.
+It is an object with recursive properties built in.

 # Generating Output
 Upon pressing 'enter' by the mucli commmand line tool or running a workspace with workspace.run() inside a scipt will generate a workspace directory an this will be the entrypoint for your IP.